openfoodfacts/openfoodfacts-androidapp/README.md

 - [ ] [3.6.6 milestone](https://github.com/openfoodfacts/openfoodfacts-androidapp/milestone/36)

 <details><summary><h2> What can I work on ? </h2></summary>

-Open Food Facts on Android has 0,5M users and 1,6M products. *Each contribution you make will have a large impact on food transparency worldwide.* Finding the right issue or feature will help you have even more more impact.
-Feel free to ask for feedback on the #android channel before you start work, and to document what you intend to code.

 - [Here are issues and feature requests you can work on](https://github.com/openfoodfacts/openfoodfacts-androidapp/issues/4169)
 - [P1 issues](https://github.com/openfoodfacts/openfoodfacts-androidapp/labels/p1)